stanfordnlp/CoreNLP/_pages/ner.md

 ## SUTime

-StanfordCoreNLP includes [SUTime](http://nlp.stanford.edu/software/sutime.html), Stanford's temporal expression recognizer.
+Stanford CoreNLP includes [SUTime](http://nlp.stanford.edu/software/sutime.html), Stanford's temporal expression recognizer.
 SUTime is transparently called from the "ner" annotator, so no configuration is necessary.
 Furthermore, the "cleanxml" annotator can extract the reference date for a given XML document, so